Romelium/DirCat/README.md

     cd build
     ```

-3. **Configure with CMake:**
+3. **Configure with CMake (Release build recommended for performance):**

     ```bash
     cmake .. -DCMAKE_BUILD_TYPE=Release
     ```

-4. **Build:**
+4. **Build the executable:**

     ```bash
     cmake --build . --config Release
     ```

-    This creates the `dircat` executable in the `build` directory.
+    The `dircat` executable will be created in the `build` directory (or `build/Release` on Windows for Release build).
+You can then run it from the `build` directory or copy it to a location in your system's PATH.

 ## Implementation Details

-- Uses modern C++ features, including `<filesystem>`, `<thread>`, `<atomic>`, and `<regex>`.
+- Implemented using modern C++20 features, including `<filesystem>` for path manipulation, `<thread>` for multi-threading, `<atomic>` for thread-safe operations, and `<regex>` for regular expression matching.
-- Limits the maximum number of threads to 8 or the hardware concurrency, whichever is lower.
+- Limits the maximum number of threads used for file processing to the hardware concurrency or 8, whichever is lower, to balance performance and system load.
-- Processes files in chunks for memory efficiency.
+- Processes files in chunks and streams file content to efficiently handle very large files without loading them entirely into memory.
-- When ordered output is required, sorts results after multi-threaded processing.
-- Handles large files efficiently through buffered reading.
-- Removes comments by tracking whether the current position is within a string, character literal, single-line comment, or multi-line comment.
-- Removes empty lines by checking if a line contains only whitespace.
-- Supports processing specific files/directories last, in the specified order.
-- Implements gitignore rule matching with support for wildcards, negation, and directory-specific rules.
+- Implements comment removal by parsing the code and tracking comment contexts (single-line and multi-line), string literals, and character literals to avoid accidental removal of code-like comment markers within strings or characters.
+- Employs buffered reading for efficient file input and output operations.
+- Supports flexible ordering of output, including the ability to process specific files or directories last, maintaining a user-defined order for these "last" items.
+- Implements `.gitignore` rule matching logic, supporting wildcards (`*`, `?`), directory patterns (`dir/`), negation (`!rule`), and correctly handles the precedence of rules as defined in the gitignore specification.

 ## Error Handling

-- Handles permission denied errors gracefully.
+- Gracefully handles file system errors, such as permission denied errors when accessing directories or files, skipping inaccessible items and continuing processing.
-- Skips files exceeding the size limit.
+- Skips files that exceed the specified maximum file size, preventing excessive memory usage and output.
-- Uses thread-safe error logging.
-- Handles interrupts (Ctrl+C) cleanly.
-- Reports invalid regular expressions.
+- Provides thread-safe error logging to `std::cerr`, ensuring that error messages from multiple threads are displayed correctly without interleaving.
+- Implements clean interrupt handling using signals, allowing users to stop the program gracefully with Ctrl+C without data corruption or abrupt termination.
+- Validates regular expressions provided by the user and reports errors for invalid regex patterns, preventing program crashes due to regex exceptions.
-- Uses robust thread synchronization to prevent race conditions.
+- Uses robust mutex-based thread synchronization to protect shared resources and prevent race conditions, ensuring data integrity and program stability in multi-threaded execution.
-- Reports errors if `--only-last` is used without any `--last` arguments, or if specified files/directories don't exist.
+- Includes checks for common user errors, such as using `--only-last` without any `--last` arguments, or specifying non-existent files or directories with `--last` or `--ignore`, providing informative error messages and exiting gracefully in such cases.
-- Provides clear error messages for invalid arguments and options.
+- Offers clear and informative error messages for invalid command-line arguments and options, guiding users to correct usage.

 ## License